 What are the causes of Bartholin abscess?

-There are about two types of Bartholin glands.
 The size of these glands is about the size of a pea.
 They aid in providing lubrication to the vaginal mucosa and are present on either side of the opening of the vagina.
 The infections that cause Bartholin abscess are bacteria like E. coli and sexually transmitted organisms like chlamydia.
 The presence of bacteria in the Bartholin gland can cause swelling, infection and eventually result in obstruction.
+The abscess causes intense pain.

 How are they diagnosed?